Sgian Dubh 'Coruisk' - Brass, Green Maple Burl, Ebony and Bog Oak

 The brass bolster is solid and not just a ferrule (metal band around the wood).
 Behind the bolster is a spacer of stabilized Maple burl that has been dyed green with a beautiful 'black-hole' figure.
 The handle center is Ebony and the pommel is stabilized Bog Oak that is between 2000 and 5000 years old and also features a decorative mosaic pin at the back.
 The handle pin has been peined, domed and polished to a satin finish.

-The sheath is also 100% handmade with saddle stitching and Maltese Cross toolwork to match the color and feel of the knife.
+The sheath is also 100% handmade with saddle stitching and Celtic knot toolwork to match the color and feel of the knife (Maltese cross toolwork sheath pictured to be swapped for a new one with a Celtic knot).

 Blade: Böhler M390 Stainless Steel (HRC +/- 61)